centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmpv3.md

 Here is a way to configure a SNMP v3 user that should work on most major distibutions.

-Log in with SSH on the host to monitor and run the following commands:
+Log in with SSH on the host to monitor and run the following commands (replace the passphrases with yours):

 ```
 systemctl stop snmpd.service